 Whether you’re an adventure-seeking intrepid traveler or a family looking for a great vacation destination, traveling to Nepal is sure to please both of your senses.
 From the pristine glacial lakes to the eight highest mountains in the world, this world-class destination has enough adventure to fill a lifetime.
 This country has long drawn adventurers from around the world.
 Despite the remoteness of the country, it’s still easy to find a way to get there.

-The Himalaya mountain range is massive, and as you drive north, the peaks continue to grow in size and complexity.
+The Himalayan mountain range is massive, and as you drive north, the peaks continue to grow in size and complexity.
 The landscape is full of breathtaking scenery and you’ll be dropped off in villages where you’re met with curious locals.

-Despite the fact that tourists are tolerated in the tourist areas, you’ll still want to observe the local customs to gain a deeper understanding of the people and culture.
+Even though tourists are tolerated in the tourist areas, you’ll still want to observe the local customs to gain a deeper understanding of the people and culture.
 For example, shaking hands is not a common greeting.
 In Nepal, greeting each other with a simple Namaste is a custom reserved for locals.

 Another thrilling activity in Nepal is zip-flying.
-A three-hour drive from Kathmandu will take you to the Bhotekoshi River gorge, where you can jump over a 160 meter gap beneath a bridge.
+A three-hour drive from Kathmandu will take you to the Bhotekoshi River gorge, where you can jump over a 160-meter gap beneath a bridge.
 While the Bhotekoshi River is the most exciting, Pokhara is the more accessible bungee site, with a lower height than Bhotekoshi.
 Whether you’re looking for adventure or a relaxing vacation, bungee jumping in Nepal will surely satisfy your adventurous spirit.

 If you’re planning an adventure in Nepal, make sure to check out the many companies that offer adventure activities in the area.
 Ace the Himalayas is an excellent choice and has hundreds of positive reviews.
 This company is well known for its affordability, safety, and customer support.
 The company also provides 24-hour customer service, making it one of the most trusted adventure companies in Nepal.